Evaluating Surrogates in Individualized Treatment Rules: Estimation and Inference

 where

 \end{theorem}

-\begin{proposition} If $R_{1, n} + R_{2, n} + R_{3, n} = o_{\mathbb{P}}(n^{-1/2})$, then
+\begin{proposition} If $D_{1, n} + D_{2, n} + D_{3, n} = o_{P}(n^{-1/2})$, then

-where $\sigma_R^2 = \operatorname{Var}\left[\phi(Y, A, X;\, \eta)\right]$. \end{proposition}
+where $\sigma_R^2 = \operatorname{Var}\left[\phi_R(Y, A, X;\, \eta)\right]$. \end{proposition}

-The convergence rate decomposition reveals several key insights.
-The term $R_{1,n}$ captures the standard doubly robust bias inherent in causal inference, which requires the product of propensity score and outcome regression errors to diminish at a sufficient rate.
-The term $R_{2,n}$ reflects the complexity inherent in estimating optimal values, as previously studied by \citet{luedtke2016statistical}.
-Finally, $R_{3,n}$ represents a bias term unique to our surrogate evaluation framework, arising from the interaction $\tau_Y \cdot (\hat{\pi}_S - \pi_S)$ between the primary outcome effect and the error in estimating the surrogate-based ITR, which becomes negligible when the margin parameter $\alpha_2$ is sufficiently large.
+In this decomposition, the term $D_{1,n}$ shares a similar error-product structure as term I in Lemma \ref{lemma2}.
+Consequently, it vanishes asymptotically if either the propensity score or the outcome regression is consistently estimated.
+The term $D_{2,n}$ reflects the complexity inherent in estimating optimal values, as previously studied by \citet{luedtke2016statistical}.
+Finally, $D_{3,n}$ is a bias term unique to our surrogate evaluation framework.
+It arises from the interaction $\tau_Y \cdot (\hat{\pi}_S - \pi_S)$ between the primary outcome effect and the error in estimating the surrogate-optimal ITR, and vanishes when the margin parameter $\alpha_2$ is sufficiently large.

-The analysis of budget-constrained surrogate regret builds upon a similar theoretical foundation, while incorporating additional quantile estimation.
-We define the corresponding influence function as follows:
+The analysis of the $\lambda$-surrogate regret follows a similar theoretical foundation, with additional quantile estimation.
+We define the corresponding estimating function as follows: